If you’re looking for information on a newer Kia Soul EV, we’ve published an updated review: 2018 Kia Soul EV Review

 What’s New for 2017?

 For 2017, the Kia Soul EV receives an improved fast charge port delivering a 94 percent charge in about 43 minutes.
 New features include available dark gray 16-inch wheel covers, a rear center armrest and on EV-e models, a new audio system with a 5-in color display and rear backup camera.
 UVO eco (EV and EV plus) is the new app that allows remote control of the HVAC, speed alter, curfew alert and vehicle diagnostic all via your smartphone.
+See the 2017 Kia Soul EV models for sale near you

 What We Like